 Tools that support this

-You can build the filter on any service-business current tools:
+You can build the satisfaction check on any service-business current tools:

 - GoHighLevel — native workflow with branch logic on SMS reply

-- Jobber — has automated review requests built in; the filter step needs Zapier
+- Jobber — has automated review requests built in; the satisfaction-check step needs Zapier

-- Housecall Pro — built-in review requests; filter via HCP automations or Zapier
+- Housecall Pro — built-in review requests; satisfaction check via HCP automations or Zapier

 - Zapier + Twilio — DIY route, ~$20–40/mo